Robinpig/Note/docs/CS/Java/Tomcat/Tomcat.md

 **The parent Container attached to a Context is generally a Host, but may be some other implementation, or may be omitted if it is not necessary.**
 The child containers attached to a Context are generally implementations of Wrapper (representing individual servlet definitions).

+#### Wrapper

+A Wrapper is a Container that represents an individual servlet definition from the deployment descriptor of the web application.
+It provides a convenient mechanism to use Interceptors that see every single request to the servlet represented by this definition.
+Implementations of Wrapper are responsible for managing the servlet life cycle for their underlying servlet class, including calling init() and destroy() at appropriate times.
+The parent Container attached to a Wrapper will generally be an implementation of Context, representing the servlet context (and therefore the web application) within which this servlet executes.
+Since a wrapper is the lowest level of container, you must not add a child to it.
+Child Containers are not allowed on Wrapper implementations, so the addChild() method should throw an IllegalArgumentException.

 ### Server and Service

 A Server element represents the entire Catalina servlet container.
 Its attributes represent the characteristics of the servlet container as a whole.